Guardians rally to win without Francona, A's lose 9th in row - WHIZ News

 FOES AND FRIENDS

-Francona hasn’t forgotten the day in Boston when the Red Sox released outfielder Mark Kotsay.
+Francona hasn’t forgotten the day in Boston when the Red Sox released Kotsay, who was an outfielder.

 “I remember literally shedding tears when we did it,” he said.
 “It was hard.”